This may come as a surprise, but I talk to friends, coworkers, and even dates about personal finance.

 While I’m still holding

 the bag a few shares that I’m secretly hoping will get out of the red, most of my portfolio is made up of good old-fashioned Exchange Traded Funds.
-I’ve learned that what AAPL and TSLA offer in sex appeal, ETFs offer in stability and growth.
-Future Advisor looks for the lowest-fee ETFs, but I always double check on their suggestions for history of steady growth, worthwhile dividends, and low costs.
+I’ve learned that what AAPL and TSLA offer in sex appeal, ETFs offer in terms of stability and growth.
+Future Advisor looks for the lowest-fee ETFs, but I always double check their suggestions for a history of steady growth, worthwhile dividends, and low costs.

 Still, I can’t follow everything

 our robot overlords the algorithm says.
 Individual Real Estate Investment Trusts are now my guilty pleasure.
 These are a bit riskier than ETFs (although you can hit two birds with one stone with my homie VNQ), but you get to invest in real estate without owning real estate.
 Instead, you’re investing in companies that own income-producing properties (think apartment buildings, commercial spaces, even nursing homes).
 Just like their tenants pay rent, these companies pay their shareholders dividends – a percentage of their profits – monthly, quarterly, or annually.

 And you better believe I’m using Personal Capital’s Investment Checkup tool every step of the way, just in case.
 Rule of thumb: get competing viewpoints, go with the one that makes the most sense.